National Registration Act 1939: Northern Ireland

 Registration records for Northern Ireland are held by the Public Record Office of Northern Ireland (PRONI).
 Following two successful applications under the Freedom of Information Act 2000 in 2010, PRONI in principle allows members of the public to submit a request in the form of a general research enquiry to obtain an extract from the 1939 register for a specified address, including information about inhabitants born over 100 years ago and/or residents whose proof of death is submitted with the request.

 However, due to the collapse of the Northern Ireland Assembly between 2017 and 2020, PRONI, as a division within the Assembly's Department for Communities, was unable to fulfil requests.
 Further delays were added by restrictions put in place during the COVID-19 pandemic.

 As of 2010 the collection was unindexed and staff had to retrieve data manually by carrying out a page-by-page search.

 Isle of Man

 Registration records for the Isle of Man are not known to have survived.

+Subsequent developments

+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.